If your retail sales team is currently strategizing and preparing for effective in-store merchandising, you’ll be pleased with recent statistics.

 The retail world has endless opportunities to collect consumer data, but that doesn’t mean the process is naturally straightforward for every brand and retailer.

-According to a recent retail execution report, The Scope of Retail Execution by Kara Romanow, 43% have difficulty capturing data quickly.
-One-third said they had problems accessing data from multiple sources and effectively presenting it to sales, according to the same report.
+According to Kara Romanow's recent retail execution report, The Scope of Retail Execution, nearly half of retailers have problems obtaining data rapidly.
+Additionally, one-third of respondents claimed they had difficulty accessing data from multiple sources and efficiently presenting it to sales.

 To improve retail execution strategies, brands and retailers must standardize their consumer data and point-of-sale data collection methods, typically with a retail execution and management platform.